 Phyllostachys aureosulcata 'Aureocaulis'

-Fargesia murielae and most other Fargesia species are totally non-running and are sometimes preferred on that account but they may need to be more closely spaced.
+Fargesia nitida and most other Fargesia species are totally non-running and are sometimes preferred on that account but they may need to be more closely spaced. (see picture right)

 When selecting varieties for hedging, allowance needs to be made for the fact that the cold tolerance of bamboos is reduced when planted in a position exposed to strong winds.